 How to refine

-Decide the twist before you write the hook — the hook only earns retention if it sets up the twist, not the topic.
+Decide the twist before you write the hook.
+The hook only earns retention if it sets up the twist, not the topic.
 Keep one continuous visual subject across the three beats so the cuts feel like the same story, not three clips.
 The AI short-form video prompts tutorial covers production-side editing for the three-beat structure.
+For the algorithmic side, YouTube’s own Shorts creation guidance confirms the 9:16, sound-on-feed assumptions these prompts target.

 Common mistakes

-- Hook too long — over 3s, retention is already gone
+- Hook longer than 3s.
+Past 3s, intro retention is already gone.

 FAQ

 Is 15 seconds always right?
-It is the safest length for TikTok, Reels, and Shorts to share the same upload.
+It is the safest length for TikTok, Reels, and Shorts to share one upload, and all three render the same 9:16 1080×1920 frame.
 For a 30-second cut, double the build (16s) and keep the hook and twist at 3s and 4s.
+YouTube Shorts allows up to 3 minutes (since late 2024), but shorter clips still get preferential distribution.

 Can the twist be verbal instead of visual?
-Verbal twists can land, but visual twists outperform on muted feeds — and a large share of viewers watch with sound off.
+Verbal twists can land, but visual twists outperform on muted feeds, and a large share of viewers watch with sound off.
+Veo 3.1 and Sora 2 can render synced audio in one pass if you do want a spoken reveal.

 Do I have to follow the second-by-second budget?
 Use it as a default.
 Once you have shipped a few that work, you can stretch the build by 2s and shave the hook by 1s.